Jonas22rr/version-incrementer/README.md

 npm install -g package-version-incrementer
 ```

-use following command in terminal to increment the version in package.json
+use following command in terminal to increment the version of your package.json

 ```bash
 npx package-version-incrementer